Skip to Content

 You may need oxygen therapy at home if you have a low level of oxygen in your blood.

-Pulmonary rehabilitation does not cure the lung disease, but it can teach you to breathe in a different way so you can stay active.
-Exercise can help maintain muscle strength in the legs.
+Pulmonary rehabilitation does not cure COPD.
+But it can teach you to breathe in a different way so you can stay active.

 Things you can do to make it easier for yourself around the home include:

-Eat a healthy diet with fish, poultry, or lean meat, as well as fruits and vegetables.
+Eat healthy foods, including fish, poultry, or lean meat, as well as fruits and vegetables.
 If it is hard to keep your weight up, talk to a doctor or dietitian about eating foods with more calories.

-Surgery may be used, but only a few patients benefit from these surgical treatments:
+Surgery may be used to treat COPD, but only a few patients benefit from these surgical treatments:

 COPD is a long-term (chronic) illness.
 The disease will get worse more quickly if you do not stop smoking.